JetBrains/Qodana/topics/code-coverage.md

 module.exports = divide; // Analyzed by the code coverage
 ```

-## Prepare the project
+## Before you start
+{id="code-coverage-before-you-start"}

-<link-summary>Learn how to prepare your project before running the code coverage feature.</link-summary>
+<link-summary>Learn how to prepare your coverage tool and project before running the code coverage feature.</link-summary>

 <tip>You can find configuration examples on <a href="https://github.com/qodana/qodana-coverage/tree/main">GitHub</a>.</tip>

-1. Configure a code coverage tool.
-While configuring [Jest](https://jestjs.io/), note that all files in coverage reports
+1. Configure your code coverage tool.
+[Jest](https://jestjs.io/) code coverage reports should contain paths relative to a project root.
-should have the relative paths inside the project.
-For example, if your codebase files are contained in the
-`<project-root>/src/` directory, then file paths in code coverage reports should be `src/<file-name>`.
+For example, if your codebase files are contained in the `<project-root>/src/` directory, then reports should contain
+`src/<file-name>` file paths.

-2. If you run %instance% [locally](Quick-start.topic), use your code coverage tool to generate a code coverage report.
+    Use your code coverage tool to generate and save code coverage reports to a directory accessible to %instance%.
-Save the report to the directory where %instance% can read it.
-If you run %instance% in your [GitHub](github.md) pipeline, configure the workflow as shown in the [](#run-code-coverage) section.
+    We recommend using the `<project-root>.qodana/code-coverage` directory.
+For a [monorepo project](monorepo-project.md)
+    containing multiple repositories, this directory should be created in each repository.

+2. Prepare your project.
+If you have a monorepo project, save %product% configuration for each repository in a
+separate `qodana.yaml` file.
+You can put these files in repository directories, or give them custom names and save them
+in the root directory of a project.

     For the [%dotnet%](dotnet.md) linter, add the <a href="https://www.nuget.org/packages/coverlet.msbuild"><code>coverlet.msbuild</code></a>
     and [`coverlet.collector`](https://www.nuget.org/packages/coverlet.collector) packages to the test project.

-## Run the code coverage
+## Run code coverage
 {id="run-code-coverage"}

 <link-summary>Learn how to run the code coverage feature.</link-summary>